NeuroTechX/ntx_slack_archive/devices.md

  >Pretty sure the bias is used as driven right ground for removing the capacitance in the skin that is always around

+4/30/2017 4:03 PM

+ **aj** :

+ >I know neither of them are System ground for the electronics